Open-EO/openeo-r-client/README.md

 [![Status](https://img.shields.io/badge/Status-proof--of--concept-yellow.svg)]()

 This R package contains functions and classes that allow interactions with openEO backend server.
 The package will be under constant development.
 The master branch should always contain a version that is ready to use.
-In the future we will start to use tagged releases, when we reach a sufficient number of implemented features.

 ## Installation
 Install the package by using `install_github` from the devtools package.